junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 *This is ridiculous,* he tells himself, *what he thinks he saw couldn't be real.* They live in a world of science.

-Simply keeping distance from the disturbing source of trouble would sometimes make the situation look less insane and more optimistic by itself.
-It works the same for the calming time before quarreling couples go into divorce, as it's the same for a mysterious mischievous room.
+Simply keeping distance from the disturbing source of trouble would usually make the situation look less insane and more optimistic by itself.
+It works the same for the cool-down period before quarreling couples go into divorce, as it's the same for a mysterious mischievous room.
 Which must be the case why Dean feels his courage growing back slowly.

 He opens the door carefully, scanning the quiet room.